PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Methodologies

 \subsubsection{Win rate Calculation}

-The win rate for a contestant is the ratio of wins for that contestant divided by the number of battles it participates in.
+The win rate for a contestant is the number of wins for that contestant divided by the number of battles it participates in.
 Ties are counted as 0.5 wins for both contestants.

-Our win rate calculation gives differing weight to the scores provided by different reviewers (A, B, C) based on the performance of the corresponding reviewers as a contestant (1, 2, 3).
+Our win rate calculation assigns differing weight to the scores provided by different reviewers (A, B, C) based on the performance of the corresponding reviewers as a contestant (1, 2, 3).
 This operates on the assumption that models which are better contestants are also more fit to evaluate and compare answers, so they should be given more weight in evaluation (Equation~\ref{equ:score}).
 In another way, \textit{since the score is a measure of their ability to review/grade correctly, we weigh the win rate an LLM gives another LLM by their own score}~\cite{walsh2014peerrank}.
+Moreover, the self-rewarding paper by \cite{Yuan2024SelfRewardingLM} also made this assumption.
+They use a model itself for evaluations during the iterations and prove that it makes sense.
+In their results, the better-performing models also perform well in providing high-quality evaluations/rewards to themselves.

 Initially, all reviewers are given the same weight.
 On each iteration of the calculation, the win rate for each contestant is calculated using the current weights.
-The win rates are scaled to the range of $[0, 1]$ using a linear scaling, and then again scaled so that their sum is 1, and these results are used as the weights for the next round.
+The win rates are scaled to the range of $[0, 1]$ using a linear scaling.
+Then, they are scaled again so that their sum is 1.
+Next, these results are used as the weights for the next round.

 Formally, let $W_r^c$ be the raw win rate of contestant $c \in C$ from the reviews of reviewer $r \in R$.
-This is equal to the number of times that $c$ wins a battle plus half of the number of times that $c$ ties, divided by the number of battles that $c$ participates in.
+This is equal to the number of times $c$ wins a battle plus half of the number of times $c$ ties, divided by the number of battles $c$ participates in.

 where $f(score) = \frac{score+1}{2}$ maps a score of ($\mathrm{loss}=-1$, $\mathrm{tie}=0$, $\mathrm{win}=1$) for the second contestant to a win count of (0, 0.5, 1), so that ties count as half of a win.